-This is an opportunity for the child, parent(s) or caregiver and occupational or speech therapist to meet and share information.
-The occupational or speech therapist considers the child's medical, developmental and academic history, formal testing results and parent feedback before developing a treatment plan.
+This is an opportunity for the child, parent(s) or caregiver and occupational or provider to meet and share information.
+The occupational therapist, speech therapist, or behavior analyst considers the child's medical, developmental and academic history, formal testing results and parent feedback before developing a treatment plan.
 This initial meeting lasts 60-90 minutes.
 A parent or legal guardian must be present at your child’s initial therapy evaluation; this is important so that you can give consent for your child to be treated.
 Being present at the evaluation will give the therapist a chance to speak with you about your concerns and goals for your child.
 Additional evaluation sessions may be scheduled depending on the types of therapy you are seeking and the individual needs of your child.
 Typically, occupational therapy and speech evaluations are completed after the initial evaluation, while ABA therapy requires 1-2 follow-up assessments to directly test skills with your child.

 What paperwork do I need to complete for the evaluation?

-Patients are asked to arrive 15 minutes early to their evaluation appointment to complete necessary paperwork, including insurance verification, patient identification and consent to treatment.
+Patients are asked to arrive 15 minutes early to their evaluation appointment to complete necessary paperwork, including insurance verification, patient identification, background information, and consent to treatment.
 A Patient Services Representative will let you know when to arrive before your scheduled evaluation appointment.

 What should I bring to my child’s initial evaluation appointment?